iyybpatrick/Fault-Tolerant-Load-Balancing-Database/README.md

 # Fault-tolerant Load Balancing Database
-This project is a fault tolerant load balancing database.
+This project was done during Nov 2016 ~ Feb 2017, it is a fault tolerant load balancing database.
 Built with 4 AWS EC2 virtual machine instances.

 # Project description :